rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 3. The only other possible causes of these medical findings are: a multistory fall, a high-speed motor vehicle accident, and extremely rare medical conditions such as glutaric aciduria, Menkes disease, some severe blood clotting disorders, and a few others.
 In other words, the medical findings mentioned above are thought to have a traumatic origin in nearly all cases.
 If no trauma is evoked by parents or caregivers, the only logical explanation is that they are lying.

-As a corollary, we propose the following tentative definition:
+Consequently, we propose the following tentative definition:

 <p class="box"><strong>SBS Definition</strong> : Shaken Baby Syndrome refers to the idea that if an infant is found with a constellation of medical findings including one or several of: <strong>subdural hemorrhage (SDH)</strong>, <strong>retinal hemorrhage (RH)</strong>, and/or bridging vein thrombosis; if no history of a major trauma such as a multistory fall or a high-speed motor vehicle accident is given by the parents or caregivers; and if none of the few rare medical conditions mentioned above is found, then it can be concluded, by default but with near-absolute certainty, that the child has been violently shaken by the last person present with him or her when symptoms first appeared.</p>

-The first definition given above, related to the child abuse act, is obviously non-controversial, contrary to the second.
+The first definition given above, related directly to an act of child abuse, is obviously non-controversial; all debate concerns only the second.

 Before we pursue, we must give some basic medical terminology.